 Thank you for your time, Ames

 Rosacea makes skin very sensitive, which you've noticed!
 That said, I'm often able to help my rosacea patients find anti-aging skin care options and create an effective anti-aging skin care program that works with their rosacea.
-Gentle exfoliation with something like a Gentle Facial Buf Puf is one of the options I use for my rosacea patients.
+Gentle exfoliation with something like an Exfoliating Facial Sponge is one of the options I use for my rosacea patients.
 It is not my top choice because rosacea skin is so easily triggered it's important to use only the gentlest pressure and a very mild cleanser with the Facial Sponge.
 I like the Exfoliating Sponge used in the morning so that a person can enjoy the bright, exfoliated skin texture during the day.
 My rosacea patients may only be able to use the Sponge twice a week, but that's still a nice exfoliation to remove the dull dead cells.

 Exfoliating with a retinoid may be a good choice for rosacea.
 This family of ingredients exfoliates skin without friction.
 Retinoids are also less likely to irritate rosacea than acid pH exfoliating products like AHAs (glycolic acid).

 I have good luck treating most of my rosacea patients with retinoids such as Retinol or tretinoin cream (Retin A Cream) as their primary anti-aging skin care product.
 The trick is to calm the rosacea first using supportive products such as Green Tea Antioxidant Skin Therapy, and Calming Zinc Soap.